awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 ## Transition to using Instance Metadata Service Version 2<a name="instance-metadata-transition-to-version-2"></a>

-Use of Instance Metadata Service Version 2 \(IMDSv2\) is optional\.
-Instance Metadata Service Version 1 \(IMDSv1\) will continue to be supported indefinitely\.
-If you choose to migrate to using IMDSv2, we recommend that you use the following tools and transition path\.
+When migrating to IMDSv2, we recommend that you use the following tools and transition path\.

 **Tools for helping with the transition to IMDSv2**